expressjs/body-parser/README.md

 ##### type

 The `type` option is used to determine what media type the middleware will parse.
-This option can be a function or a string.
-If a string, `type` option is passed directly to the [type-is](https://www.npmjs.org/package/type-is#readme) library and this can be an extension name (like `urlencoded`), a mime type (like `application/x-www-form-urlencoded`), or a mime type with a wildcard (like `*/x-www-form-urlencoded`).
+This option can be a string, array of strings, or a function.
+If not a function, `type` option is passed directly to the [type-is](https://www.npmjs.org/package/type-is#readme) library and this can be an extension name (like `urlencoded`), a mime type (like `application/x-www-form-urlencoded`), or a mime type with a wildcard (like `*/x-www-form-urlencoded`).
 If a function, the `type` option is called as `fn(req)` and the request is parsed if it returns a truthy value.
 Defaults